henaree/matrixinstall/README.md

 ```
 In this case, ```<user>``` should be ```synapse_user```,```<pass>``` should be the password you set during the user set up, ```db``` is ```synapse``` and ```<host>``` should be ```/var/run/postgresql```

 We need to make a dumb change to the pg_hba.conf cus idk why.
-Something is up the way authentication is being handled.
+Something is up with the way authentication is being handled.

 edit pg_hba.conf